K+S rejects Potash Corp's takeover approach as too low

 | FRANKFURT

-FRANKFURT German potash miner K+S (SDFGn.DE) rejected Potash Corp of Saskatchewan's (POT.TO) 7.9 billion euro (6 billion pound) takeover bid on Thursday, saying it was too low and that the Canadian suitor could be planning to dismantle the company, putting jobs at risk.
+FRANKFURT German potash miner K+S (SDFGn.DE) rejected Potash Corp of Saskatchewan's (POT.TO) 7.9 billion euro ($8.7 billion) takeover bid on Thursday, saying it was too low and that the Canadian suitor could be planning to dismantle the company, putting jobs at risk.

 K+S, owner of the Morton Salt brand, said the proposal lacked firm commitments to protect the more than 14,000 K+S employees worldwide and that it had no trust in "vague" pledges that had been made.